 It’s highly interactive

-Not only is finance at the core of every business, big or small, it’s also gaining more strategic value —helping businesses forecast and predict scenarios that improve growth, profitability and sustainability.
+Not only is finance at the core of every business, big or small, but it’s also gaining more strategic value —helping businesses forecast and predict scenarios that improve growth, profitability, and sustainability.

 Today, CFOs, in particular, are taking on more responsibility, the Journal of Accountancy recently explained: